clemensv/avrotize/README.md

 avrotize j2a --jsons <path_to_json_schema_file> --avsc <path_to_avro_schema_file> [--namespace <avro_schema_namespace>]
 ```

-Conversion issues:
-* JSON Schema is a very flexible schema format and extremely permissive.
+JSON Schema is a very flexible schema format and extremely permissive.
 That
 results in many valid JSON schema documents for which it is difficult to
 translate all definitions into Avro Schema.

+Conversion issues:
+* All field constraints and validations associated with the JSON Schema are
+  ignored in the translation to Avro.
+Avro does not support the same level of
+  validation as JSON Schema.
-Very large schemas with many
-  cross references ($ref) throughout the schema may have circular references
+* Very large schemas with many cross references (`$ref`) throughout the schema may
-  that cannot be resolved in Avro schema.
+  have circular references that cannot be fully resolved in Avro Schema.
+* JSON type unions as well as `allOf`, `anyOf`, and `oneOf` expressions that are
+  shared and referenced by a `$ref` expression are mapped to a record type in
+  Avro with a field `value` of the type union.
+* JSON enums are converted to the Avro `enum` type.
+Numeric values are not
+  supported by Avro and the tool will ignore them.
+Numeric string values are
+  prefixed with an underscore and the result is sanitized to be a valid Avro
+  enum name.
-* Untyped properties are mapped to an Avro union that allows scalar values or
+* Untyped object properties (without `type` attribute) are mapped to an Avro
-  two levels of array and/or map nesting.
+  union that allows scalar values or two levels of array and/or map nesting.
+* Conditional schema validation is not translated to Avro.
+The tool will ignore
+  all `if`/`then`/`else`, `dependentRequired`, and `dependentSchemas` keywords
+  and the resulting Avro schema will not enforce the conditional validation.
 * JSON Schema allows for arbitrary property names, Avro does not.
 When converting
   from JSON to Avro, the property names in objects are sanitized by replacing
   any non-alphanumeric characters with underscores and prefixing the result with an
   underscore.
 This may lead to name conflicts and the tool will simply append a
   unique index to the name to avoid naming conflicts.
+* All `patternProperties` are converted into a fields holding arrays of records.
-* All external references are resolved and embedded in the Avro schema.
-The tool
+* All external references (`$ref`) are resolved and embedded in the Avro schema.
-  does not support maintaining external references to other schemas.
-To perform
+  The tool does not support maintaining external references to other schemas.
+To
-  a conversion, all external $ref references have to be resolvable by the tool.
+  perform a conversion, all external $ref references have to be resolvable by
+  the tool.
 * When a JSON schema file does not define a top-level type, the tool will look for
-  a 'definitions' section and emit all definitions as a union of the types defined.
+  a `definitions` section and emit all definitions as a union of the types defined.
   This also works with Swagger and OpenAPI files.

 ### Convert XML Schema (XSD) to Avro schema